Making A Cancer Treatment Decision For Your Pet

-How Can I Decide the Best Treatment for My Pet?
+How Do I Decide What the Best Cancer Treatment is for My Pet?

-Your pet is a member of your family, and their health and comfort are important to you.
-To give your cat or dog the best care and make the most appropriate cancer treatment decision, you need to have all the facts.
-There is no right or wrong decision when it comes to how you handle your pet’s cancer.
+Your pet is a member of your family, and their health and comfort are deeply important to you.
+To give your cat or dog the best care and make the most appropriate cancer treatment decision, you need to have all of the facts.
+There are no right or wrong decisions when it comes to how you handle your pet’s cancer.
 It’s YOUR decision.

-- Critical information to share with a veterinarian or specialist prior to your exam visit
+- 1st Exam – Critical information to share with your veterinarian or specialist prior to your pet’s exam visit

-- Top questions to ask your veterinarian or specialist when your pet has received a cancer diagnosis
+- Upon Cancer Diagnosis – The questions to ask your veterinarian or specialist after your pet has received a cancer diagnosis

-- Important questions about cancer treatment options and how to make an appropriate decision for your pet
+- Regarding Treatment Options – Important questions about cancer treatment options and how to make an appropriate decision for your dog or cat

 Have questions about your pet’s health and suspect cancer?